 Actually there are elements in both camps that are right, and I have seen companies being successful (and unsuccessful) employing one or other models.
 So, if that’s the case, does it really matter whether you plan or not?
 For me personally, I am a planner.
 I like to take the time and work out the options, and then create a plan with actions that have clear accountability.
 I call this my SPA (Strategy, Planning, Actions) Method.
 It’s hierarchal in nature, forcing me to think at the highest level of strategy before I get into the weeds and start thinking actions.
 Once in the weeds it takes a lot of effort to get back to strategy thinking, and I find it almost impossible unless there is a significant positive or negative stimulus in my business which forces me to do this.

-So what is the best-in-class in today’s ever-changing business environment when it comes to planning your business?
-Here are my own personal tips:
+So what is best-in-class in today’s ever-changing business environment when it comes to planning your business?
+Here’s my own personal top 10 tips:

 Annual strategy session: Think about building a ‘strategy-lite’ version i.e. what is the minimum strategy that is required to give all stakeholders the guidance they need to make localized, shrewd business decisions.
 Many companies go for a much more robust, comprehensive strategy session, the output of which often gathers dust throughout the year.
 Think light.

 Quarterly check-in reviews: Executives and senior managers must formally review results against the plan.
 Do so with automated reports, a clear and consistent meeting structure that stays on time (no overruns!), and when necessary agreement to take actions offline.
 Schedule the quarterly dates at the start of the year and eliminate scheduling conflicts.